 In the 2019/20 publication the number of participants attending 'Active Minds' delivered by the Northern Health and Social Care Trust (NHSCT) was revised from 25 to 5, as the sum of participants by sessions, rather than programme was submitted in 2018/19.
-The programme frequently (1) remained the same.
+The programme frequency (1) remained the same.

-- Belfast HSC Trust did not complete a return ahead of publication in 2020/21 or 2021/22, and due to the likely impact of COVID-19 on programme provision in these years, imputing figures based on prior years would have likely been inaccurate.
-Therefore, Belfast HSC Trust data is unavailable for 2020/21 and 2021/22. - A number of organisations advised of disruption to programmes due to the impact of COVID-19.
+- Belfast HSC Trust did not complete a return ahead of publication in 2020/21, 2021/22 or 2022/23, and due to the likely impact of COVID-19 on programme provision in these years, imputing figures based on prior years would have likely been inappriate.
+Therefore, submitted Belfast HSC Trust data is unavailable for 2020/21, 2021/22 and 2022/23. - A number of organisations advised of disruption to programmes due to the impact of COVID-19.
 For many organisations there was a reduction in the number of programmes provided and participants attending.
 Please see 'COVID-19 impact on Patient Education / Self Management Programmes' for detail. - Cancer Focus, Cancer Lifeline, and Macmillan Cancer Support were unable to submit a return due to COVID-19 pressures in 2020/21. - Cancer Focus, and Macmillan Cancer Support were unable to submit a return in 2021/22, likely due to COVID-19 pressures. - Some new programmes could not be validated in time for the 2021/22 publication so were not included, but are part of ongoing data quality work to include all relevant programmes.